 There is more than one way to roast garlic!
 Most people roast a head of garlic by wrapping it up in aluminum foil and putting it in a hot oven.
 In recent years I have worked to reduce the amount of aluminum in my cooking process.
-Through trial and error I have found many different ways to roast garlic without foil, both in the oven and on the stovetop, with a whole head or with pre-peeled cloves.
+Through trial and error I have found many different ways to roast garlic without it being wrapped in foil, both in the oven and on the stovetop, with a whole head or with pre-peeled garlic cloves.
 Read on to learn how!

 One of my very first blogs back in 2010 was a tutorial on roasted garlic.
-Since that time I’ve learned quite a few different methods to achieve perfectly roasted, tender and caramelized garlic cloves.
+Since that time I’ve learned quite a few different methods to achieve perfectly roasted, tender and golden brown caramelized garlic cloves.
 At the same time, I have worked to reduce my aluminum foil usage due to growing concerns that chronic aluminum exposure may increase the risk of Alzheimer’s disease.
 I figured it’s time to refresh this garlic roasting tutorial with the many new methods I now use in my own kitchen, all of which reduce direct exposure to aluminum.

 For those of you who are garlic lovers, the soft smoky cloves can be spread straight onto bread as a condiment (it’s especially yummy paired with goat cheese on toasted french bread or with a simple sprinkle of salt and pepper).
 It can also be substituted for raw garlic in many recipes to give a milder, more delicate flavor– like in hummus, baba ghanoush, or falafel.